 Materials used for structural fill should be approved by RMG prior to use.
 Structural fill should not be placed on frozen subgrade or allowed to freeze during moisture conditioning and placement.

-11.6 Design Parameters
+11.5 Design Parameters

 The allowable bearing pressure of the surface sands should be determined by a detailed site specific Subsurface Soil Investigation.
-Bearing directly on the clay and/or hydrocompactive sands is not recommended.
+Bearing directly on expansive soils (if encountered) is not recommended.